Marie-Joseph/cursesway/README.md

 * better instructions/proper documentation
 * restart simulation (optionally w/ same seed or to initial screen)
-* imitate rollover functionality for right and left
+* imitate rollover functionality for all sides
-* pre-program some neat seeds/common constructs
+* pre-program some neat seeds/common constructs (one easter egg in place already)
 * allow loading in states (possibly from image formats)
 * allow dumping to an image format
 * support commandline arguments for things like: